Styling your spreadsheet

 Intersecting borders

-If your spreadsheet contains intersecting borders, you dont need to define a separate style for the intersecting cell.
-Lets say you have a column with data values, and it has a left border.
-Then below the table, you have a sum line with top and bottom border, bold text, etc. Lets say the sum line has the style "SumLine", and the table values has "LeftLine".
-Using "Sumline,LeftLine" to the intersecting cell will produce a new style cloned from the first, and added missing borders from the second.
+If your spreadsheet contains intersecting borders, you don't need to define a separate style for the intersecting cell.
+Let's say you have a column with data values, and it has a left border.
+Then below the table, you have a sum line with top and bottom borders, bold text, etc. Let's say the sum line has the style "SumLine", and the table values have "LeftLine".
+Using "SumLine,LeftLine" for the intersecting cell will produce a new style cloned from the first and add missing borders from the second.

-It is only the border elements that is merged in this way, as we asume that the first style have the other elements allready in place.
+It is only the border elements that are merged in this way, as we assume that the first style has the other elements already in place.

 Alignment Example